algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 As a matter of fact, they want to update FABGen, so it could be able to generate a binding for a new programming language: F#.
 That's how they went to Algosup and are counting on our team to fulfill their library of python scripts.

+In theory, our work will allow them to develop the FABGen's technical architecture.
+This time, we will need to work on several programming languages to create their product.

 # 3. Goal of the project
-The goal of this project is to create a binding in the F# programming language for FABGen.
+The goal of this project is to create a binding generator in the F# programming language for FABGen.

 ## 3.1.
 In Scope
 Most importantly, we have to find a way to bridge FABGen with the F# programming language.